Teo Quintero: Club career

 Quintero is a youth product of CB Cinc Copes, Damm and Girona.
 He began his senior career with Peralada, a subsidiary of Girona but was hampered by injuries.

+On 1 July 2024, Quintero signed a three-year contract with Sparta Rotterdam in the Netherlands.

 International career

 Quintero was born in Spain to Venezuelan parents and is a dual citizen.
 He was called up to the Venezuela national team for the friendly matches against Iceland and United Arab Emirates on 22 and 27 September 2022, respectively.